-Chimney Breasts and Fireplaces Repair Category 1 Notes Flues should ideally be swept and tested on an annual basis.
+Chimney Breasts and Fireplaces Repair Category 3 Notes There is evidence of dampness to a chimney breast within a bedroom and a possibility of associated concealed defects.
+See earlier comments in Dampness, Rot and Infestation and Chimney stacks sections.
+Flues should ideally be swept and tested on an annual basis.
+If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
 Where fireplaces have been removed there is limited provision for ventilation.
 Unventilated chimney breasts can result in condensation.